 “These extreme weather events have a significant impact on people’s physical, mental and emotional health, as well as crucial public health infrastructure that is often situated in coastal areas.”

 Cities and health systems are becoming more resilient to the effects of climate change, according to the report.
 It says roughly 50 per cent of countries and 69 per cent of cities surveyed worldwide reported efforts to conduct national health adaptation plans or climate change risk assessments.

 Spending to adapt health services to climatic changes has also increased by almost 12 per cent globally over the past year.

-However, current progress is “inadequate”, according to the report, which says its findings suggest “a world struggling to cope with warming that is occurring faster than governments are able, or willing to respond”.
+However, authors of the report say progress is “inadequate”, and their findings suggest “a world struggling to cope with warming that is occurring faster than governments are able, or willing to respond”.

 Johannah Wegerdt, a health and wellbeing specialist at the GCF, said the fund was working to raise awareness of “the critical link between climate change and health”.

 “In particular, mitigation projects designed to avoid greenhouse gases could also offer significant health benefits to communities in developing countries and GCF is committed to facilitating the development and adoption of such projects,” she told SciDev.Net.Authors of the report are calling for the health impact of climate change to be at the forefront of the agenda at the UN Climate Change Conference (COP25) in Madrid next month.

 Ayeb-Karlsson believes more focus is needed on enabling health systems and services to handle the impact of increasing climate-related disasters.

 “Making sure that our health systems are prepared and that our health services can respond more effectively and timelier to disasters and health emergencies is one way of preparing for the effects of climate change impacts that will help save people’s lives and improve their wellbeing,” she said.